gwen-interpreter/gwen-web-npm/README.md

 options in package.json, under the `gwenWeb` key:

 - `version`: Specifies the version of Gwen-Web to download.
-Can either be a version number, or the string `latest`, in which case the latest version of Gwen-Web will be used.
+Can either be a version number, a [semver](https://semver.org/) range, or the string `latest`, in which case the latest version of Gwen-Web will be used.
 Defaults to `latest`.
 - `mavenRepo`: Specifies the Maven repo to download Gwen-Web from.
 Useful if you have eg. a local Artifactory instance to cache Gwen-Web in.
 Defaults to Maven Central (https://repo1.maven.org/maven2/).